FairpoolDEX/contracts/Testing.md

 Notes:

+* We need to generate new steps from the actual states, because most states are invalid
+  * If we generate the steps separately, without a valid state as input, then we may generate an invalid state
 * If you don't know how to implement a function efficiently, make it a parameter
   * Examples
     * isTerminal